 1. Fill out the transfer of title form

-You can find these forms and fill them online via your state’s website.
+You can find these forms and fill them out online via your state’s website.
 You will need to provide title details of the property to be transferred, including the name to be removed and the share of property being transferred.
-Make sure you fill in correct information without any errors.
+Make sure you fill in the correct information without any errors.

 2. Submit the transfer of title form to the lands department